taylo550Riley/ee478-Drone/README.md

 # ee478-Drone

-please refer to the pdf for final presentation slides.
+Please refer to the pdf for final presentation slides.

+**NOTE: You may need to download raw pdf to view images.